 - Majestic costs $99 for their Pro plan

 Serpstat offers a free trial with no time limit.
-However, you are very limited with what you can do, and some tools you don’t get access to.
+However, you are very limited with what you can do and some tools you don’t access.
 But, it is still more than enough for you to get a feel of what Serpstat is all about.

 Paid SERPstats plans are